Why Orange County Recovery?

 Orange County Recovery is a drug and alcohol treatment program that is state certified by the Department of Health Care Services (DHCS).
 This governing body sets the standards for addiction treatment which Orange County Recovery exceeds.
 These standards insure that, as a treatment facility, Orange County Recovery is held accountable to high standards of treatment practices.
 Accountability is one of the main aspects of a treatment program.
 It is also one of the main aspects of starting the journey into recovery.

 Not only is Orange County Recovery held to high standards, the clinical and medical support team is as well, and are either licensed or certified, and have long-term experience working in the field of recovery.
-This high level of expertise and experience ensures that the clients are given the necessary tools and skills needed in order to succeed in recovery.
+This high level of expertise and experience is designed so that the clients are given the necessary tools and skills needed in order to succeed in recovery.
 The clinical support team consists of doctors, nurse practitioners, therapists, state certified counselors, and support staff.
 Orange County Recovery keeps its groups small in order to have the ability to spend quality time with each client and to be able to have a higher level of interaction during group sessions.
 This, we believe, is an added benefit to our clients.

 What Orange County Recovery offers?